-- ADVISORY: This service has capacity for new customers from time-to-time, only. The service is triaged for fit between parties. --

 ♦ Improved health and wellbeing options

-NOTE: This service does not focus on housing or accommodation issues which are best focused under support coordination or other professional areas (Improved Living, crisis housing or charity providers).
-However, our coaches can support you with developing ways to pay rent on time or seeking help with a problem at your home to build your capacity and maintain your environment.
+NOTE: This service does not focus on loss of housing or accommodation issues which are best addressed under other professional areas (e.g. NDIS Improved Living funding, crisis housing or charity providers).
+However, our coaches can support you with developing ways to pay rent on time or seeking help with a problem at your home to build your capacity and maintain your environment as well as prevent loss of housing.

 aaa